AmirAfiri/AstroTracker/README.md

 It takes as input the location of the system as coordinates, the target star index and the tracking duration.

-The database of stellar objects is provided by the HYG Database version 3.0 provided by David Nash. (https://github.com/astronexus/HYG-Database)
+We are using the HYG Database version 3.0 provided by David Nash. (https://github.com/astronexus/HYG-Database)

 List of components :